Your paper on Hamlet must be 4-8 pages (depending on the number of people of your group) and include properly formatted citations.

 Ravitch argues that high schools are pressured to act as "social service centers, and they don't do that well" (qtd. in Weisman 259).

-The read the differences between a summary vs. an analysis, try this guide from Reynolds Community College.
+To read the differences between a summary vs. an analysis, try this guide from Reynolds Community College.

 Here are some other sources: